Billy Sunday: Campaign platform

 By 1910, Sunday began to conduct meetings (usually longer than a month) in small cities like Youngstown, Wilkes-Barre, South Bend, and Denver, and then finally, between 1915 and 1917, the major cities of Philadelphia, Syracuse, Kansas City, Detroit, Boston, Buffalo, and New York City.
 During the 1910s, Sunday was front-page news in the cities where he held campaigns.
 Newspapers often printed his sermons in full, and during World War I, local coverage of his campaigns often surpassed that of the war.
 Sunday was the subject of over sixty articles in major periodicals, and he was a staple of the religious press regardless of denomination.

 Over the course of his career, Sunday probably preached to more than one hundred million people face-to-face—and, to the great majority, without electronic amplification.
 Vast numbers "hit the sawdust trail."
 Although the usual total given for those who came forward at invitations is an even million, one modern historian estimates the true figure to be closer to 1,250,000.
 Sunday did not preach to a hundred million different individuals but to many of the same people repeatedly over the course of a campaign.
 Before his death, Sunday estimated that he had preached nearly 20,000 sermons, an average of 42 per month from 1896 to 1935.
 During his heyday, when he was preaching more than twenty times each week, his crowds were often huge.
 Even in 1923, well into the period of his decline, 479,300 people attended the 79 meetings of the six-week 1923 Columbia, South Carolina, campaign – 23 times the white population of Columbia.
 Nevertheless,"trail hitters" were not necessarily conversions (or even "reconsecrations") to Christianity.
 Sometimes whole groups of club members came forward en masse at Sunday's prodding.
-By 1927, Rodeheaver was complaining that Sunday's invitations had become so general that they were meaningless.
+By 1927, Rodeheaver was complaining that invitations had become so general that they were meaningless.